derwok/tailor/README.md

 Remembers last "x" files in ~/.tailor

+### tailor [1-letter-menu-char]
+Call tail -F on the file whose menu select character is identically to "1-letter-menu-char" without showing the menu.
+Use case example: you have four shells open on the same account, and want to open the four "last used" tail commands, then simply call ```tailor 4``` in all four shells.
+As each tailor call resorts the list immediatelly, this opens all the right files in the four shells.

 ### tailor
 If called without any parameters, tailor presents a last-recently-used menu with the last files sent to tailor.